nanoutils/nanoutils/docs/docs/methods.md

 ```

 ::: tip
 `symmetricDifference` includes values from first `array` which are not included in second `array` and vice versa.
-While `difference` takes only those values which are present on first `array` but not second one.
+While `difference` takes only those values which are present on first `array` but not second one
 :::

 ## `symmetricDifferenceWith`